DarrenCoppinger/milestone-project-4/README.md

     - If the card number is entered incorrectly the error message "Your card number is incorrect." is displayed.
     - If the cards CVC is entered incorrectly the error message "Your card's security code is invalid." is displayed.
     - If the cards expiry month or year has passed the user will see error message "Your card's expiration month/year is invalid." displayed at the top of the form
-    - If the user doesn't enter a valid phone number they get the message "Enter a valid phone number (e.g. +353861234567)"
+    - If the user doesn't enter a valid phone number, they get the message "Enter a valid phone number (e.g. +353861234567)"
     - Each error above is also accompanied by an error message under the navbar of "We were unable to take payment with that card".
 - Check that if the user successfully submits the Payment Details form they are redirected to the Drinks page with the following success message displayed under the navbar "You have successfully paid".
 - Review of all functionality and responsiveness on mobile screen size by using [Responsinator](https://www.responsinator.com/).